ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 ## 5.4 BPI Communication

-The BPI Communication capability is a foundational element of any BPI in order to facilitate complex workflows in workgroups.
+The BPI Communication capability is a foundational element of any BPI to facilitate complex workflows in workgroups.
 Therefore, it is supposed to meet
 * the semantically demanding workflow communication and workflow orchestration requirements between BPI Users, and
 * the complex and highly asynchronous nature of BPI transactions originating from such workflows.